oubiwann/lfetool/doc/manual/new.rst

 * yaws
 * lfe-reveal-js

-Once the project has been build, do the following to try it out:
+Once the project has been built, do the following to try it out:

 .. code:: shell